tokio-rs/website/content/docs/getting-started/chat.md

 line.

-As always, the key to implementing a function that returns `Async` is to never return `Async::NotReady` unless the function impelmentation received an `Async::NotReady` itself.
+As always, the key to implementing a function that returns `Async` is to never return `Async::NotReady` unless the function implementation received an `Async::NotReady` itself.
 In this example, `NotReady` is only returned if `fill_read_buf` returns `NotReady` and `fill_read_buf` only returns `NotReady` if `TcpStream::read_buf` returns `NotReady`.